peachpiecompiler/peachpie-docs/docs/api/Libraries-Architecture.md

 * `internal` and `private` symbols won't be visible to the compiled script.

-* `public class` or `public interface` with `[PhpType]` attribute become available to the compiled script as a compatible PHP class or interface even within the same namespace.
+* `public class` or `public interface` with `[PhpType]` attribute becomes available to the compiled script as a compatible PHP class or interface even within the same namespace.
 ```CSharp
 // Example:
 [PhpType]